MaximePie/frontend-technical-test/README.md

 - I can see the last message date and hours
 - I can navigate between the conversations page, and a single conversation page.

+## How to run tests ?

+- Use `yarn test` or `npm run test`

+## Some additionnal data about the project

+- Total commits : 60
+- Total branches : 10
+- Time spent : ~ 18h (Lot of time has been wasted on the Json-server problem, please see the dedicated part for more details)
+- Coffee Cups : 12

 ## Technical choices